hsaikia/WaveFunctionCollapseGodot/README.md

 ## Implemented classes

-A WFC Map class is implemented on top of the TileMap class.
+A WFC Map class is implemented on top of the TileMapLayer class.

 ## How to run